xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/using_the_xc4_to_xc5_migration_wizard.md

 ##  Step 5 - Enable

-   At the fifth step of the wizard, X-Cart will provide you with a list of X-Cart 5 modules that should be enabled if the module detects that your X-Cart 4 installation has features that are lacking in X-Cart 5 default distribution pack, but can be implemented by enabling certain X-Cart 5 add-on modules:
+   At the fifth step of the wizard, X-Cart will provide you with a list of X-Cart 5 modules that should be enabled if the wizard detects that your X-Cart 4 installation has features that are lacking in the default X-Cart 5 distribution pack but can be added by enabling certain X-Cart 5 modules:
    ![xc5_mw_step5_1.png]({{site.baseurl}}/attachments/ref_Ah935naM/xc5_mw_step5_1.png)

    Click **Enable and continue**:

    What happens next depends on whether your X-Cart 5 store is a trial installation or is using some kind of license (free or non-free).

-   -  On a trial installation, the module installer will activate all the required modules:
+   *  On a TRIAL installation, the module installer will activate all the required modules:
       ![xc5_mw_step5_3.png]({{site.baseurl}}/attachments/ref_Ah935naM/xc5_mw_step5_3.png)

       If any paid modules are installed and activated at this step you will get a license warning with a list of affected modules after the store has been deployed: